-That’s my last Duchess painted on the wall,
+That’s my last Duchess painted on the

-That piece a wonder, now: Fra Pandolf’s hands
+Looking as if she were alive.
+I call That piece a wonder, now: Fra Pandolf’s hands

 Worked busily a day, and there she stands.